-29. Looked After Children
+28 Looked After Children

+28.1.
 Frieth CEC School has a named Designated Teacher (DT), who is responsible for promoting the education achievement and well-being for LAC and previously LAC children.
+The Designated Teacher at Frieth CEC School is Mr Martin Gosling.

+28.2.
 The DT works closely with the DSL to ensure that any safeguarding concerns are responded to quickly and effectively and are shared with the appropriate agencies.

+28.3.
 The Virtual School, who is responsible for overseeing the progress of this group of children, work in partnership with the DT and other agencies, supporting them to promote better outcomes for these children.